Cyphrme/BrowserTestJS/README.md

 The `TestGUIOptions` is an optional parameter and is not required for TestBrowserJS. `TestGUIOptions` includes stylesheet options for your project.

-See `test_unit.js.example` for an example of a unit test file.

-See `test_unit.js.template` for a starting template for building a unit test file.

 ## Logo license
 "you are free to use your logo for promotional purposes"